microsoft/code-with-engineering-playbook/design-reviews/trade-studies/readme.md

 ## When to use the tool

-The ideal stage to do trade studies is after the game plan completion and before coding begins; they go hand in hand with defining high level architecture design.
-Further they can be used whenever the project requirements are changing, and we need to reevaluate solutions.
+Trade studies go hand in hand with high level architecture design.
+This usually occurs as project requirements are solidifying, before coding begins.
+Trade studies continue to be useful throughout the project at any time where there are multiple options that need to be selected from.
+New decision point could occur from changing requirements, getting results of a research spike, or identifying challenges that were not originally seen.

 Trade studies should be avoided if there is a clear solution choice.
 Because they require each solution to be fully thought out, they have the potential to take a lot of time to complete.
 When there is a clear design, the trade study should be omitted and an entry